jundalisay/superb/content/en/research/poincare/science/chapter-08.md

 of separating the three parts of the energy.
 If T + U + Q is constant, the same is true of any function whatever, φ(T + U + Q).

-If T + U + Q were of the particular form that I have suggested above, no ambiguity would ensue.
-Among the functions φ(T + U + Q) which remain constant, there is only one that would be of this particular form, namely the one which I would agree to call energy.
+If `T + U + Q` were of the particular form that I have suggested above, no ambiguity would ensue.
+Among the functions `φ(T + U + Q)` which remain constant, there is only one that would be of this particular form, namely the one which I would agree to call energy.
 But I have saidenergy and thermo-dynamics.
-143

 this is not rigorously the case.
 Among the functions that remain constant there is not one which can rigorously be placed in this particular form.
 How then can we choose